 Virtual Assistants and mic

 Siri and Google Assistant are available on the Beats Studio 3 wireless headphone, while Amazon Alexa and Google Assistant are available on the Bose QC 35 ii.
-Both headphones have good mic, which is loud clear, and audible while attending calls; however, the microphones are sensitive enough to pick up the ambient sound – Bose QC 35 ii being more sensitive of the two.
+Both headphones have good mic, which is loud clear, and audible while attending calls; however, the microphones are sensitive enough to pick up the ambient noise – Bose QC 35 ii being more sensitive of the two.

 Technologically and technically, the Beats Studio 3 takes away the title here in terms of connectivity.
 These headphones have the revolutionary W1 chip for Apple devices that gives you a Bluetooth range of 100 ft., which is a whopping number in terms of range.
 Then again, is it just a gimmick because it leaves me wondering that why would anyone leave their device at such a distance while listening to music or watching a video?
 In terms of quality, this piece of tech does give you a strong and clear Bluetooth pairing experience without distortion, breaking out on signal and consistency even when the battery is low.